AlpacaKeep

 How do I check an alpaca's body condition score?

 Place the base of your palm on the alpaca's mid-back, halfway between the neck and tail.
 Feel the angle between the vertical dorsal spine and the horizontal transverse processes (short ribs).
-A straight 45-degree angle indicates an ideal BCS of 3.
+A smooth, even slope - neither sharply peaked nor flat-topped - indicates an ideal BCS of 3.

 How much should I feed an underweight alpaca in winter?

 To move an alpaca from a BCS 2 to a BCS 3, increase their dry matter intake to 2.0% - 2.5% of their body weight using high-quality forage, and supplement with energy-dense concentrates.
-If the alpaca's coat is wet, basal energy needs increase by 2% for every degree the wind chill drops below 59°F.
+Cold, wet, windy weather sharply raises energy needs, so a thin alpaca in those conditions needs more feed and a dry, draft-free place to shelter.

 What is the heat index danger threshold for alpacas?